XTLS/REALITY/README.en.md

                 "security": "reality",
                 "realitySettings": {
-                    "show": false, // Optional, if true, output debugging information "fingerprint": "chrome", // Required, use uTLS library to emulate client TLS fingerprint "serverName": "", // One of the server serverNames "publicKey": "", // The public key corresponding to the private key of the server "shortId": "", // One of the server shortIds "spiderX": "" // The initial path and parameters of the crawler, recommended to be different for each client
+                    "show": false, // Optional, if true, output debugging information "fingerprint": "chrome", // Optional, use uTLS library to emulate client TLS fingerprint, defaults to chrome
+                    "serverName": "", // One of the server serverNames "password": "", // The public key generated from the server's private key, for the client it is the password
+                    "shortId": "", // One of the server shortIds "mldsa65Verify": "", // Optional, the public key generated from the server's mldsa65Seed, for additional post-quantum verification to the certificate
+                    "spiderX": "" // The initial path and parameters of the crawler, recommended to be different for each client
                 }
             }